Women in Europe: Promoting gender equality

 San Marino introduced women's suffrage following the 1957 constitutional crisis known as Fatti di Rovereta.
 Sammarinese women received the right to vote in 1960.
 They received the right to hold political office in 1973.
 However, in a 1982 referendum, the women of San Marino did not win the right to retain their Sammarinese citizenship if they married male foreigners (19,000 Sammarinese voters voted to not abolish the 1928 law that striped Sammarinese women of Sammarinese citizenship if they married foreigners); as a result of losing Sammarinese citizenship, the women also lost the right to vote, to work, to own property, to reside in, and to inherit property in the Republic of San Marino.
 These citizenship laws were later changed by the parliament in 2000, and 2004, allowing women to keep their citizenship and transmit it to their children and husband.

 Apart from attaining prominence as "queens and noble women" in Spain's history, Spanish women now also excelled in establishing their role as women of present-day Spain "without a marked feminist rebellion".

 Swiss women obtained the right to vote in national elections in 1971; while women obtained the right to vote at local canton level between 1959 (the cantons of Vaud and Neuchâtel in that year) and 1991 (the canton of Appenzell Innerrhoden).

-However, despite of gaining status of having equal rights with men, some Swiss women still have to be able to attain education beyond the post-secondary level, thus they earn less money than men, and they occupy lower-level job positions.
+However, despite gaining status of having equal rights with men, some Swiss women still have to be able to attain education beyond the post-secondary level, thus they earn less money than men, and they occupy lower-level job positions.

 As citizens of a post-war nation, some Kosovar (or Kosovan) women have become participants in the process of peace-building and establishing pro-gender equality in Kosovo's rehabilitation process.
 Women in Kosovo have also become active in politics and law enforcement in the Republic of Kosovo.
 An example of which is the election of Atifete Jahjaga as the fourth President of Kosovo, and as such she became the first female, the first non-partisan candidate, and the youngest to be elected to the office of the presidency in the country.
 Before becoming president, she served as deputy director of the Kosovo Police, holding the rank of Major general, the highest among women in Southeastern Europe.

 South Ossetian women experienced situations of armed conflict in their regions.
 The main organization that promotes and safeguards the status of South Ossetian women is the Association of South Ossetian Women for Democracy and Human Rights (sometimes referred to as Association of Women of South Ossetia for Democracy and Defence of Human Rights) and is currently headed by Lira Kozaeva-Tskhovrebova.

 Ensuring equal chances in the workplace for women might generate $160 trillion in value.